 In January, Knott's Berry Farm Foods installed a stainless steel Tekleen® filter system with a 400-micron mesh screen from Automatic Filters Inc. The filter is a two-stage design with an automatic back-flushing system. triggered by a preset pressure differential between the in-flow and out-flow pressures.

-Process water enters through a course screen into the interior of the filter.
+Process water enters through a coarse screen into the interior of the filter.
 The flow then transfers to the second stage where it passes through the fine mesh screen to the filter's perimeter and is discharged.
 As water flows through the fine filter, there is a gradual buildup of seeds and other fine particulates on the. mesh screen.
 This debris causes an increase in pressure differential between the inlet and the outlet of the filter.

 "When the pressure difference reaches seven psi --- a setting we determined based on number of cycles and amount of debris -- it triggers the back-Rush valve and the cleaning cycle begins," says McMahon.